cameron-cunningham-ix/KnightEngine/src/engine/Syrinx_Engine_CHANGELOG.md

 # Syrinx Engine Changelog

+## Syrinx Engine V1.03
+- Doing alpha-beta cutoffs based on TT; fairly significant speedup

+## Syrinx Engine V1.02
+- Changed maximum search depth to 8
+- Changed king PST to try and discourage its attempts at early suicide by walking to castle square instead of castling

 ## Syrinx Engine V1.01
 - Changed Rook and King PSTs to try to promote castling more and avoid king moving early